gatsbyjs/gatsby/docs/blog/2017-07-19-creating-a-blog-with-gatsby/index.md

 OK!
 So we've followed a similar approach to our blog post template, so this should hopefully seem pretty familiar.
 Once more we're exporting `pageQuery` which contains a GraphQL query.
 Note that we're pulling a slightly different data set, specifically we are pulling an `excerpt` of 250 characters rather than the full HTML, as well as we are formatting the pulled date with a format string!
 GraphQL is awesome.

 The actual React component is fairly trivial, but one important note should be made.
-It's important that when linking to internal content, i.e. other blog links, that it's always advisable to use `gatsby-link`.
-This is for a variety of reasons, but one key one is that the `Link` component includes the ability to use a `pathPrefix.` This is useful if this blog will be hosted on something like Github Pages, or an otherwise non-root domain level, which are both very common patterns.
+It's important that when linking to internal content, i.e. other blog links, that you should always use `gatsby-link`.
+Gatsby does not work if pages are not routed via this utility.
+Additionally, this utility also works with `pathPrefix`, which allows for a Gatsby site to be deployed a non-root domain.
+This is useful if this blog will be hosted on something like Github Pages, or perhaps hosted at `/blog`.

 Now this is getting exciting and it feels like we're finally getting somewhere!
 At this point, we have a fully functional blog generated by Gatsby, with real content authored in Markdown, a blog listing, and the ability to navigate around in the blog.
 If you run `yarn develop`, `http://localhost:8000` should display a preview of each blog post, and each post title links to the content of the blog post.
 A real blog!